Best goalkeepers in football history

 However, Neuer has simply gone from strength to strength since moving to the Allianz Arena, gaining in confidence, with his remarkable shot-stopping, reflexes, and agility defying belief.

-The goalkeeper with the Alice band in his hair is, and always has been, one of the world’s greatest goalkeepers.
+The goalkeeper with the Alice band in his hair has always been, one of

 His opponent Casillas once said, "It's impossible to find any weaknesses in his game."

-As well as being a national icon for the role he played in Italy's 2006 World Cup triumph when he was beaten only by an own goal and a penalty, Buffon is a legend at Juve for having stayed with the club in spite of their relegation to Serie B.
+As well as being a national icon for the role he played in Italy's 2006 World Cup triumph when he was beaten only by an own goal and a penalty, Buffon is a legend at Juve for staying with the club in spite of their relegation to Serie B.

 The one major title missing from his CV is the Champions League but its absence does nothing to detract from his standing within the game.
 Indeed, he bows out as one of the few universally famous goalkeepers in football history.